Year 6 Recent News

 Logins & passwords are held by your child’s teacher and have been sent home in a letter.
 Please encourage your child to access the website as often as possible.

-If you have any problems with access at home, there is a trouble shooting guide held by Jennie on the school Reception desk.BUG CLUB
+If you have any problems with access at home, there is a trouble shooting guide held at the school Reception desk.BUG CLUB